bs-community/awesome-minecraft/readme.md

 <img src="screenshot.png" width="1920" />

+> This image contains mods.

-> The curated list of awesome things related to Minecraft.
+### The curated list of awesome things related to Minecraft.

 [Minecraft](https://minecraft.net/) is a sandbox video game developed by Mojang.
 The game allows players to build with a variety of different blocks in a 3D procedurally generated world, requiring creativity from players.
 Other activities in the game include exploration, resource gathering, crafting, and combat.